Alastair Smales

-Alastair Smales (born 8 May 1962 in Australia), lost the use of his legs in 1992 becoming a paraplegic after a four-wheel drive he was fixing slipped off a jack and fell on him.
+Alastair Smales (born 8 May 1962) is an Australian Paralympian who competed in swimming.
+He lost the use of his legs in 1992 becoming a paraplegic after a four-wheel drive he was fixing slipped off a jack and fell on him.
 Due to this injury, Smales is now classified a S6 wheelchair grade in swimming competitions.

 Smales has represented Australia in three consecutive Paralympics in swimming, held a world record at the IPC Swimming World Championships Mar de Plata in 2002 and ranked 1 in his classification.
 Smales swimming career started in 1996 and ended in 2004 due to his age and inability to keep up with the other swimmers.
 He was a member of the Sporting Wheelies and Disabled Association and trained at the Redcliffe Leagues Lawnton Club.

 After retiring from swimming, Smales pursued a career in air traffic control.

-Personal
+Personal life

 Alastair Smales was born in Australia on 8 May 1962.

 He currently lives in Redcliffe, Queensland with his wife Wanda, and works as an air traffic controller.
 They have two children.

 Smales started his swimming career when he was at the age of 42, which is more than twice the average age of the rest of the Australian swimming team.
 Since competing at the Atlanta and Sydney Paralympics Smales has ranked number one in the world and has also held a 50m butterfly world record.
 Despite Smales’ age he was able to make an impact on Paralympic swimming and hopefully influencing other aspiring athletes.

 Smales ended up retiring from swimming after eight years due to his inability to handle travelling overseas.
 He would spend months in hospital after travelling overseas and decided for his health it would be best to retire.
 Also, due to his age Smales wouldn't have been able to keep up for much longer compared to the younger athletes he was competing with, "It gets harder and harder as you get older," (Age No Barrier in Pool Quest, 2004).

 Smales was a role model to the rest of the swimming team and helped the younger swimmers deal with the excitement and stress of their first games.
-They would all continue and have longer careers than him due to their age and extra stamina due to it.
-Smales achieved so much in his short career and even with his age was able to rank so high in the world.